AndriiZhabrovets/ai-swe-benchmark/README.md

 ## Benchmark Subjects

-Below is a table with the latest information on the most popular AI models for which have APIs.
+Below is a table with the latest information on the most popular AI models which have APIs.

 | **AI Model**        | **Company** | **Tiers**                                                                                           | **Pricing**                                                                                                                                                                                                                                                                                                                     | **Languages**            | **Last Updated** | **API/Local** | **Free Tier**                            | **Link**                                |
 | ------------------- | ----------- | --------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------ | ---------------- | ------------- | ---------------------------------------- | --------------------------------------- |